Dylan916/LOLAnalysis/README.md

 - `side`: Indicates which side of the map the team played on ("Blue" or "Red").
 - `result`: The binary variable indicating the outcome of a match (1 indicates a Win, and 0 indicates a Loss).
 - `gamelength`: The total duration of the match in seconds.
-- `golddiffat15`: The difference in total gold between the player/team and their opponent at the 15-minute mark.
+- `golddiffat15`: The difference in total gold between the player/team and their opponent at 15 minutes.
 - `xpdiffat15`: The difference in total experience points (XP) between the player/team and their opponent at 15 minutes.
 - `csdiffat15`: The difference in "Creep Score" (minions killed) at 15 minutes between the player/team.
 - `killsat15`: The total number of enemy champions killed by the player/team in the first 15 minutes.